Protect Your Rights And Your Future Against Criminal Charges

 Your Consultation Is Free And Confidential

-If you or your loved one needs a strong criminal defense lawyer, contact Bird, Jacobsen & Stevens, P.C.
+If you or your loved one needs a strong criminal defense lawyer, contact Bird, Stevens & Borgen, P.C.
 We offer a free, confidential evaluation of your case.
-Call our office in Rochester at 507-218-2392.
+Call our office in Rochester at 507-218-2392 or our Bloomington office at 952-209-9978.
 You can also email the firm.